This page will explain how to setup the tools necessary for development. The tools necessary for development are:

 ...

-in an empty folder/directory.
+in a project folder (e.g. proj1/).
 After some downloads, the sbt repl should

 start